 He brings deep cross-sector experience, having advised employers ranging from SMEs, mid-Corporates through to FTSE 100 organisations.

 He is an Associate of the Chartered Insurance Institute and has been an FCA authorised adviser for over 30 years.

 Ian is an experienced pension professional who has helped manage a number of workplace pensions for several large UK employers.

-He is currently head of pensions at Nationwide Building Society where his team won team of the year at Nationwide’s annual awards for their work in promoting employee pension savings.
+He was formerly head of pensions at Nationwide Building Society where his team won team of the year at Nationwide’s annual awards for their work in promoting employee pension savings.